pfreixes/python-amqp-pycones/slides.rst

                                         | Input |    |         Python Asyncronous Code       | Output | Thread 1
                                         +-------+    +---------------------------------------+--------+

-Therefore threading patterns with straightforward Python code performs better.
+However, the same programm running on an threading patterns with a lesser footprint of Python opcode, it performs better.
+Even with the GIL

 .. code:: bash